srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

     ![Screenshot of the virtual machine properties with the Connect button highlighted.](../images/conrdp.png)

-    >**Note:**: The following directions tell you how to connect to your VM from a Windows computer.
+    >**Note**: The following directions tell you how to connect to your VM from a Windows computer.
 On a Mac, you need an RDP client such as this Remote Desktop Client from the Mac App Store and on a Linux computer you can use an open source RDP client.

 1. Within the **Connect** page, click on **Download RDP File**.